jizhang-nz/clade8/README.md

     perl clade8.pl list.fasta.txt

-The program will start to work and generate a report file `list.fasta.xls` in the same directory.
+The program will start to work and write the result into a report file `list.fasta.xls` in the same directory.

 ## Citation
 _Comparative Genomics of Shiga Toxin-Producing Escherichia coli (STEC) strains from Pediatric Patients with and without Haemolytic Uremic Syndrome (HUS)_